Louis Tylka: Priesthood

-On May 18, 1996, Tylka was ordained a priest for the Archdiocese of Chicago by Cardinal Joseph Bernardin.
-After his ordination, Tylka served as associate pastor at St. Michael Parish in Orland Park, Illinois, from 1996 to 2003 and at Saints Faith, Hope, and Charity Parish in Winnetka, Illinois, from 2003 to 2004.
-Tylka was appointed pastor of St. Paul VI Parish in North Riverside, Illinois in 2004 and then St. Julie Billiart Parish in Tinley Park, Illinois, in 2014.
-Tylka served on the priests council for the archdiocese and was its chairman from 2015 to 2020.
+On May 18, 1996, Tylka was ordained a priest for the Archdiocese of Chicago by Cardinal Joseph Bernardin at Holy Name Cathedral in Chicago.

+After his ordination in 1996, the archdiocese assigned Tylka as associate pastor at St. Michael Parish in Orland Park, Illinois.
+In 2003, he was transferred to Saints Faith, Hope, and Charity Parish in Winnetka, Illinois to serve the same role.
+Tylka was appointed pastor of St. Paul VI Parish in North Riverside, Illinois in 2004, remaining there for the next 10 years.
+In 2014, the archdiocese appointed him as pastor of St. Julie Billiart Parish in Tinley Park, Illinois.
+Tylka served on the priests council for the archdiocese and in 2015 Cardinal Blase Cupich appointed him as its chair.

-Bishop of Peoria
+Coadjutor Bishop and Bishop of Peoria

 Pope Francis appointed Tylka as coadjutor bishop for the Diocese of Peoria on May 11, 2020.
 Peoria's Bishop Daniel Jenky had asked for the appointment of a coadjutor because of health problems.
-Tylka was consecrated at the Cathedral of Saint Mary of the Immaculate Conception in Peoria by Cardinal Blase Cupich on July 23, 2020, with Archbishop Christophe Pierre and Bishop Jerome Listecki as co-consecrators.
+Tylka was consecrated at the Cathedral of Saint Mary of the Immaculate Conception in Peoria by Cardinal Blase Cupich on July 23, 2020, with Archbishops Christophe Pierre and Jerome Listecki serving as co-consecrators.

 On August 25, 2021, Tylka said that Archbishop Fulton J. Sheen, who served as a priest in Peoria, should be canonized (made a saint).
 Sheen was due to be beatified in 2019, but Bishop Salvatore Matano had requested a pause in the process.

 When Jenky's retirement was accepted by Pope Francis on March 3, 2022, Tylka automatically became the new bishop of the Diocese of Peoria.